Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![HTML template](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/HTMLTemplate.png "[HTML template]")

 This extension is used to map a HTML template attribute to a random destination attribute.
 The HTML template to be applied is selected in the configuration.
-Mainly, this extension is selected for mappings requiring more logical assignments which cannot be mapped with the other extensions.
+This extension is selected for mappings requiring more logical assignments which cannot be mapped with the other extensions, for instance it is often used for the document export.
 This extension is only available when the *HTML Templates for ETL* plugin is installed.
 For detailed information about HTML templates, see [Manage the HTML templates](/PIM/Operation/03_ManageHTMLTemplates.md).

 ### Configuration

 - *Html-Template*
   Select the HTML template to be applied to the mapping.
 The HTML templates can be created in the *HTML TEMPLATES* tab.

--> plugin installieren!

 ## Identity-Mapping